"I spent most of my life doing the Serenity

 has impacted our lives - starting in childhood.

-consider that we may be codependent.
-We have lived our lives trying to
+even consider that we may be codependent.
+We have lived our lives trying

-behavior patterns have been primarily counterdependent it means that we
+patterns have been primarily counterdependent it means that we were wounded

-were wounded so badly in childhood that in order to survive we had to convince
+so badly in childhood that in order to survive we had to convince ourselves

-ourselves that we don't need other people, that it is never safe to get
+that we don't need other people, that it is never safe to get close to other

 and counterdependent in another - or we can swing from co to counter -